digitalzen-app/otipi/README.md

 - **DigitalZen.app does not officially support or take responsibility for this project.**
 - Any usage of OTIPI is entirely at your own risk (but we promise we’ve done our best to make it awesome!).
 - **DigitalZen.app customer support will not respond to emails or provide assistance** related to OTIPI.
 Seriously, they’re busy with other stuff, and we don’t want to confuse them!
+In fact, they probably don’t even know this project exists, let’s keep it our little secret! 😉

 For any issues, questions, or feature requests, please check with the amazing OTIPI community.
 And hey, if you find something cool or spot a bug, **contribute**!
 We’d love to see what you come up with.